Brill-Power/thingsetplusplus/README.md

 There are three transports in various stages of completeness and maturity:

 - SocketCAN - client and server
-- Zephyr CAN - client; incomplete server
+- Zephyr CAN - client and server
 - Asio TCP/UDP - client and server
+- Zephyr TCP/UDP Sockets - client and server

-The client components have had more real-world testing than the server, which is provided as something of a work in progress.
+The client components have had more real-world testing than the server.

 At present, only binary mode (CBOR) is supported.